sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 If timeout period expires and server is still around, call `process.exit`.

 Note: This then becomes a hard shutdown for any clients still connected, but time is up and the worker just has to go.
+This whole techinque might be controversial?
+If the server is in a bad state (e.g., db disconnected), bad things might happen to these in-flight requests that we are trying to finish out cleanly, too.
+But they would have anyway if you had just down a hard shutdown without trying to close cleanly.
+So might as well try it.
+Most likely, if the shutdown is due to an application error, the other requests will be fine.